Straightness training consists of 6 keys that allow the horse to develop symmetrically in body and limbs.

 And all keys are related, because one key will open the door the next.

 The result of all six keys is a balanced and symmetrical horse.
-The horse can bend to both sides, has equal shoulder freedom, pushes and carries equally with the hind legs and can carry more weight with both hind legs, to enlighten the fragile front legs.
+The horse can bend to both sides, has equal shoulder freedom, pushes and carries equally with the hind legs and can carry more weight with both hind legs, to free the fragile front legs.

 |Key 1: Lateral bending